1. Arena Clear

 8. Cross Fire will not be permitted.
 Animals must be in tow before the heel rope is released.

-9. Dress Code- Cowboy attire is required at The Grand Finale in Las Vegas, and Heartland Finales.
+9. Dress Code- Finale - Cowboy attire is required at The Grand Finale in Las Vegas, and Heartland Finales.
 Cowboy attire is NOT required at qualification ropings.
 Cowboy attire is defined as shirts with a sewn on collar, full buttoned front styling, with long sleeves (sleeveless shirts not permitted) and cowboy boots or approved laced cowboy shoes with a heel.
 Ladies Attire does not require sewn collars or full sleeves, but should be in good taste.
+Hat or no hat.
+Qualification Ropings - shirts must have a collar and at least two buttons for men.
+The collar rule does not apply to ladies, but attire should be in good taste.

 10. Dropped Rope - A dropped rope that must be recoiled is considered a thrown rope.